 Draymond Green Trolls Cavs At Warriors Parade & LeBron Delivers Hilarious Clap Back

-The 2017 NBA Finals are over, but, the Cavs and the Warriors are still fully emerged in their playful rivalry.
-Draymond Green showed up to the Dubs’ parade in a shirt that mocked the Cavs’ 4-1 loss.
-And, you know LeBron James had to clap back with a little help from his teammates!
+The 2017 NBA Finals are over, but, Draymond Green is still taking shots!
+The star showed up to the Warriors parade in a shirt that mocked the Cavs’ 4-1 loss.
+Did LeBron James clap back?

 The 2017 NBA season is done, but the trash-talking has just begun!
 Draymond Green, 27, and LeBron James, 32, just took the Cavs and Warriors rivalry to another level.
 Green strolled up to the Dubs’ victory parade, June 15, with a “Quickie Loans” black t-shirt on, which was a straight up diss at the Cavs.
 The Larry O’Brien championship trophy accompanied his “Q” logo.
 And, as you know, the Cavs’ home court is Quicken Loans arena.
 [See the posts at the bottom.]